 - An account on Equinix Metal™, including:

-- On a host from which you'll drive installation (e.g., your laptop)
+- A host from which you'll drive installation (e.g., your laptop)

 Deployment of the PoC